• start here

 headlamp: Black Diamond Spot 400-R

-A bright, rechargeable headlamp is essential for evenings around camp and light sunrise hike up to the Towers.
+A bright, rechargeable headlamp is essential for evenings around camp and the sunrise hike up to Las Torres.
 Lightweight and easy to stash in a top pocket for quick access!

 Alta Via 1 2 4 Packing List- Italian Dolomites